Journalist and Political Analyst

 Previously she was a television anchor for Voice of America where she hosted a Persian talkshow on current affairs and an English news show on US elections.
 She was also a Washington Correspondent for Iran International television, and worked at the International Center For Journalists, the National Iranian American Council, and the United Nations Development Programme in New York.

-Negar received her Master's degree in International Development from Brandeis University and her Bachelor of Arts from the University of Massachusetts.
-She was born and raised in Iran and Germany, and immigrated to the United States in 2002.
+Negar has a Master of Arts from Brandeis University and a Bachelor of Arts from the University of Massachusetts.
+She lived in Iran and Germany, immigrated to the United States in 2002, and has been forced into exile since 2009.